Which GERD ICD-10 Code Do You Bill? Start With One Question

 CO-50 |

-Non-covered service, not deemed medically necessary |
+Not medically necessary |

-Match the CPT to the most specific diagnosis code; document a clinical indication for every diagnostic procedure |
+Match the CPT to the most specific code, document an indication for every diagnostic |

-Appeal with records showing symptom progression, failed conservative therapy, and clinical rationale |
+Appeal with symptom progression, failed conservative therapy, and clinical rationale |

 |